grezniczek/redcap_survey_auth/README.md

 ## Installation

-Participant login requires JavaScript and uses the EM Framework’s survey AJAX endpoint.
-It works when the survey host blocks direct `/external_modules/` access.
+Participant login requires JavaScript and uses the EM Framework’s AJAX route under `/surveys/`.
+Direct `/external_modules/` access is not required on the survey host; the framework’s survey AJAX route must be available.

 - Clone this repo into `<redcap-root>/modules/redcap_survey_auth_v<version-number>`, or
 - Obtain this module from the Consortium REDCap Repo via the Control Center.